How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon

 \subsection{Optimal Policy Learning}

-The optimal policy learning approach by \cite*{AtheyWager2021} goes one step further as it not only estimates the effect of coupon provision in selected customer groups.
-It rather exploits the heterogeneity in coupon effects for determining a coupon distribution rule that is optimal in the sense that it maximizes the expected ATE.
-The coupon distribution rule distinguishes customer segments as defined by observable customer characteristics that are likely to positively change their purchasing behavior when receiving a coupon from those customer groups that are not anticipated to respond positively to the campaign.
-To put it formally, the algorithm considers specific decision (or policy) rules for whether a coupon should be offered to a customer as a function of the covariate values in $X$, e.g.,\ the customer's age.
+The optimal policy learning approach by \cite*{AtheyWager2021} goes one step further, in the sense that it does not only estimate the effect of coupon provision in predefined customer groups.
+Rather, it exploits the heterogeneity in coupon effects to determine the coupon distribution rule that maximizes the overall effect of the coupon campaign.
+Based on observed covariates, the coupon distribution rule distinguishes customer segments that are likely to increase their purchasing behavior upon receiving a coupon from those customer groups not anticipated to respond positively to the campaign.
+More formally, the algorithm considers specific decision (or policy) rules for whether a coupon should be offered to a customer as a function of the covariate values in $X$, e.g.,\ the customer's age.
 Let us denote by $\pi(X)$ such a decision rule, which could, for instance, impose that only elderly, but not younger, customers obtain a coupon.

-For learning the optimal coupon distribution, the algorithm uses the causal forest to estimate the treatment effect for every observation in the dataset.
-It then plugs these personalized treatment effects, $\hat{\psi}_{i,t}$, into the following objective function that gives the expected ATE as a function of coupon distribution rules $\pi$:
+Mathematically speaking, the rule maps a customer's observed characteristics to the binary treatment decision of whether or not to target the customer through the coupon campaign: $ \pi : X \rightarrow {0, 1}$.
+Optimal policy learning consists of learning the optimal rule among an assumably limited set of implementable candidate policies, where we use $\Pi$ to denote this set.
+For instance, another possible rule of how to distribute coupons (in addition to the age-based rule) could be to offer them only to customers with a high volume of previous purchases.
+Then, both the age- and purchase-dependent rule would enter the set of feasible coupon policies provided in $\Pi$.

-In order to find the distribution rule that maximizes the objective function, the algorithm calculates the value of the objective function for each possible covariate-defined sample split into groups of coupon receivers and non-receivers.
-That is, the first step is to split the sample into two subsamples at every possible value of each covariate, calculate the expected ATE for defining each of the two resulting groups as coupon recipients, and determine the splitting rule for which the largest ATE is expected.
-Then, the same is done for each of two resulting subsamples and the procedure is repeated as many times as specified by the researcher.
-The resulting coupon distribution rule can be represented as a decision tree, i.e., a tree-shaped graph indicating at which values of which observed characteristic to split the sample and which of the resulting subsamples to give a coupon.
+For learning the optimal coupon policy, the algorithm of \cite*{AtheyWager2021} use the doubly robust scores $\hat{\Gamma}_{i,t} $ (see equation \eqref{eq:orthscore}).
+These individual- and time-specific treatment effect estimates are plugged into the following objective function, which aims at maximizing the effectiveness of the coupon campaign by selecting the policy rule with the highest average effect among all policies $\pi$ that are available in the set $\Pi$: